ERGs and Business Objectives

 Diversity, Equity and Inclusion (DEI) teams often struggle to demonstrate the impact of their initiatives on company growth.
 Employee Resource Groups (ERGs) or Employee Networks or Affinity Groups, as they are called in some companies, are the cornerstone of DEI initiatives.
 However, the long-term value that ERGs bring to the table is not understood by all.
 This shortsightedness often obstructs the efforts to onboard technology solutions for ERG management and justify their cost to their senior leaders.

-Here are practical examples of how organizations are leveraging ERGs to improve business performance.
+Here are practical examples of how organizations are building a bridge between ERGs and business objectives.

 Influencing Changes in Policies